Kgsflink/Dark_web-/README.md

     ```

 If you encounter any issues with the installation or usage of `torify` or `torsocks`, make sure to update your Termux packages (`pkg update && pkg upgrade`) and try again.
 If the issue persists, you may need to check the installation logs or seek further assistance.

+To use a list of proxies from a text file with `torify` and `w3m`, you can use the `--tor-socks-proxy` option with `torify` to specify the path to the text file containing the proxy list.
+Here's how you can do it:

+1. **Create a Text File with Proxy List**: Create a text file with one proxy per line.
+Each line should be in the format `proxy:port`.
+For example:

+    ```
+    proxy1:port1
+    proxy2:port2
+    proxy3:port3
+    ```

+    Save this file with a name like `proxies.txt`.

+2. **Install Required Packages**: If you haven't already, install the `w3m` and `tor` packages:

+    ```bash
+    pkg install w3m
+    pkg install tor
+    ```

+3. **Start Tor**: Start the Tor service by running the following command:

+    ```bash
+    tor
+    ```

+4. **Configure Tor**: Tor will automatically configure itself.
+Wait for a few seconds until you see a message indicating that Tor is ready.

+5. **Run w3m with Tor and Proxy List**: You can use the `torify` command to run `w3m` with Tor and a proxy list from the text file.
+For example, to access the dark web using `w3m` with a proxy list from the text file, you can use the following command:

+    ```bash
+    torify --tor-socks-proxy "file://path/to/proxies.txt" w3m http://example.onion
+    ```

+    Replace `path/to/proxies.txt` with the actual path to the text file containing the proxy list.
+Replace `http://example.onion` with the URL of the dark web website you want to access.

+Please note that accessing the dark web has legal and ethical implications, and you should ensure you're using it responsibly and in compliance with the law.
+Additionally, be aware that many dark web websites may contain illegal or harmful content, so exercise caution when browsing the dark web.